rstudio/rstudio-conf-2022-program/bringing-people-together/tidy-transit-real-life-data.md

 speakers:
 - name: Hunter Owens
   affiliation: California Department of Transportation
-  bio: |+
-    Hunter Owens does data science in the public interest.
-Current at Caltrans, he has worked at the City of Los Angeles, the Center for Data Science and Public Policy, and Obama for America.
-I spend a lot of time thinking about cities, data pipelines and tacos.

-  photo: /assets/img/2022Conf/_talks/22059_hunter-owens.png
   url:
     webpage: hunterowens.net
     twitter: https://twitter.com/hunter_owens
     github: https://github.com/hunterowens
     linkedin: ~
     affiliation: calitp.org
+  slug: hunter-owens
+  photo: /assets/img/2022Conf/_talks/22059_hunter-owens.png
+  bio: |+
+    Hunter Owens does data science in the public interest.
+Current at Caltrans, he has worked at the City of Los Angeles, the Center for Data Science and Public Policy, and Obama for America.
+I spend a lot of time thinking about cities, data pipelines and tacos.

 ---